SuperOfficeDocs/superoffice-docs/docs/mobile/overview.md

 * You can stay up-to-date with projects.

-* Better customer satisfaction, since you can deal with enquiries instantly.
+* Better customer satisfaction since you can deal with enquiries instantly.

 * Save valuable time and increase data quality by updating information while you are on a visit, instead of having to wait until you return to the office.